 The Washington State Deferred Compensation Plan (WSDCP) is an additional tax deferred retirement savings plan that can, under some circumstances be combined with the URP and/or VIP.
 Learn about the WSDCP

-The WWU Supplemental Retirement Plan (WWUSRP) is available only to those who were active participants in the WWU Retirement Plan (URP) on February 28, 2011.
-It is closed to URP participants who were not active participants on the date it closed or who enrolled in the URP on or after March 1, 2011.
+The WWU Supplemental Retirement Plan (WWUSRP)is available only to those who were active participants in the WWU Retirement Plan (URP) on June 30, 2011.
+It is closed to URP participants who were not active participants on the date it closed or who enrolled in the URP on or after July 1, 2011.
 Learn about the WWUSRP.